scivision/forestclaw-cmake/README.md

 ![ci](https://github.com/scivision/p4est-cmake/workflows/ci/badge.svg)

 Building [forestclaw](https://github.com/ForestClaw/forestclaw) as a CMake ExternalProject for easier use in CMake projects on Linux and MacOS.
-Windows has platform-specific issues, so it is probably easier to use Windows Subsystem for Linux.
+Windows has platform-specific issues (no autotools), so it is probably easier to use Windows Subsystem for Linux.

-The CMake script runs `bootstrap`, `configure`, `make`, `make install`.
-On a good desktop PC it takes about 3 minutes to build.

 ## Usage